w3f/research/docs/polkadot/economics/behavioral-economics/1-validator-selection.md

 | 3 	| 1xgFnMhdOui 	| 1 	| 100 	| 89 	| 0.3 	| 0 	| 16 	| 3 	|
 | 4 	| 1vO7JLtSm4F 	| 1 	| 5000 	| 89 	| 1 	| 1 	| 29 	| 3 	|

-Validator 1 is pareto-dominated by Validator 2, which means that it is worse in every dimension (note, as mentioned above a user might prefer larger operators in which case this would not be true).
+Validator 1 is dominated by Validator 2, which means that it is worse in every dimension (note, as mentioned above a user might prefer larger operators in which case this would not be true).
 Validator 3 is dominated by Validator 3 and therefore can be removed from the set.
 By this process the set can be reduced to two validators.
 In practice, this shows to be quite powerful to vastly reduce the set size.

-An implementation of the process described can be found [here](https://github.com/w3f/validator-selection).

 ## Further curation
 Here we have the opportunity to do additional cleanup to the remaining set.
 As mentioned in the code of conduct, those should be optional but we can suggest default values for users.